 Section 3.
-Rescission of Section 2 of Ordinance No. 11542 and EBROSCO Ordinance 1887.
-The Sewer User Fee Ordinance, specifically Section 2 of Ordinance No. 11542 and EBROSCO Ordinance 1887, each adopted August 25, 1999, is hereby amended for the purpose of deleting and rescinding Section 2 of Ordinance No. 11542 and EBROSCO Ordinance 1887 in its entirety so as to eliminate the 54% increase in the Sewer User Fee relating to a Failure to Rededicate and Levy Sales Tax.
+Rescission of Section 2 of Ordinance No. 12647 and EBROSCO Ordinance 2131.
+The Sewer User Fee Ordinance, specifically Section 2 of Ordinance No. 12647 and EBROSCO Ordinance 2131, adopted May 28, 2003, is hereby amended for the purpose of deleting and rescinding Section 2 of Ordinance No. 12647 and EBROSCO Ordinance 2131 in its entirety so as to “” revise the Base Rate and Volume Charge calculations for the Sewer User Fee.

 Section 4.
 Review of Sewer User Fee Ordinance.
 Notwithstanding anything contained in the Sewer User Fee Ordinance to the contrary and except as provided hereinbelow, all increases in the Sewer User Fee as authorized by Section 1 of Ordinance No. 11542 and EBROSCO Ordinance 1887 and Section 2 of Ordinance No. 12334 and EBROSCO Ordinance 2068, shall cease and no longer be in full force and effect upon adoption by the Metropolitan Council of the Revised Sewer User Fee Ordinance.
-At the first regularly scheduled meeting of the Metropolitan Council subsequent to July 1, 2013, the Metropolitan Council will review the Sewer User Fee Ordinance.
+At the first regularly scheduled meeting of the Metropolitan Council subsequent to July 1, 2023, the Metropolitan Council will review the Sewer User Fee Ordinance.
 At such meeting, or at any regularly scheduled meeting of the Metropolitan Council thereafter, the Metropolitan Council is authorized to make adjustments to the Sewer User Fee Ordinance and such Revised Sewer User Fee Ordinance shall establish the Sewer User Fee to be in effect subsequent to the date of such Metropolitan Council meeting.
-Provided, however, in no event shall the Metropolitan Council reduce the Sewer User Fee if such reduction will violate any of the covenants or provisions as set forth in General Bond Resolution No. 41460 adopted by the East Baton Rouge Sewage Commission on December 12, 2001, as the same may be amended from time to time, and pursuant to which the sewer revenue bonds of the East Baton Rouge Sewerage Commission were issued, or which would in any way violate any of the covenants or provisions relating to any other resolution or instrument pursuant to which sewer revenue bonds have been issued.
+Provided, however, in no event shall the Metropolitan Council reduce the Sewer User Fee if such reduction will violate any of the covenants or provisions as set forth in General Bond Resolution No. 44893 adopted by the Metropolitan Council on June 28, 2006 and General Bond Resolution No. 7494 adopted by the East Baton Rouge Sewage Commission on June 28, 2006, as the same may be amended from time to time, and pursuant to which the sewer revenue bonds of the East Baton Rouge Sewerage Commission were issued, or which would in any way violate any of the covenants or provisions relating to any other resolution or instrument pursuant to which sewer revenue bonds have been issued.
 Furthermore, in all cases, the User Fee must at all times be maintained at a level that will produce sufficient revenues to make payments for the cost of administration, operation, maintenance, depreciation, replacement, extension and improvements of the Sewerage System, including any payments required by the provisions of any resolution authorizing the issuance of sewer revenue bonds, or the provisions of any other instrument relating to indebtedness payable from the User Fee.
-In the event the Metropolitan Council fails to adopt said Revised Sewer User Fee Ordinance, the Sewer User Fee (including all increases in the Sewer User Fee authorized in Section 1 of Ordinance No. 11542 and EBROSCO Ordinance 1887 and authorized in Section 2 of Ordinance 12334 and EBROSCO Ordinance 2068), shall remain in full force and effect until such time as the Metropolitan Council takes formal action with respect to such matter.
+In the event the Metropolitan Council fails to adopt said Revised Sewer User Fee Ordinance, the Sewer User Fee, including all increases in the Sewer User Fee authorized in Section 2 of Ordinance No. 12647 and EBROSCO Ordinance 2131 shall remain in full force and effect until such time as the Metropolitan Council takes formal action with respect to such matter.

 Section 5.
 Payment Dates.
-The Sewer User Fee shall be payable in advance on such date as may be provided for in the Monthly User Fee Bill which shall be mailed or delivered on a Cycle Billing and Collection Basis, and continuing each business day thereafter until the monthly cycle has been completed.
+The Sewer User Fee may be payable in advance on such date as may be provided for in the Monthly User Fee Bill which shall be mailed or delivered on a Cycle Billing and Collection Basis, and continuing each business day thereafter until the monthly cycle has been completed.

 Section 6.
 Regulations.
-The Director is hereby empowered, authorized and directed to prepare and promulgate Regulations necessary to collect and administer the collection and deposit of the Sewer User Fee authorized by the Sewer User Fee Ordinance, which Regulations shall contain provisions dealing with the following subject matters and be subject to guidelines, as follows:
+The Finance Director is hereby empowered, authorized and directed to prepare and promulgate Regulations necessary to collect and administer the collection and deposit of the Sewer User Fee authorized by the Sewer User Fee Ordinance, which Regulations shall contain provisions dealing with the following subject matters and be subject to guidelines, as follows: